New Jersey Bankruptcy Lawyer Explains Protecting Assets Through Exemptions

 What Are the Exemptions?

-This is done through "exemptions," which are provisions within the Bankruptcy Code (which are used in New Jersey bankruptcies) that protect those assets up to a certain value.
-Each debtor in a bankruptcy can use the full exemptions, which effectively doubles the maximum amounts for married couples applying exemptions to jointly owned property.
+This is done through "exemptions," which are provisions within the Bankruptcy Code (which are used in New Jersey bankruptcies) that protect those assets up to a specific value.
+Each debtor in bankruptcy can use the full exemptions, which effectively doubles the maximum amounts for married couples applying exemptions to jointly owned property.
 Here are some examples of available exemptions:

 Principal Residence (Homestead Exemption) $25,150